What kind of rabbit should I get? Am I the right person, and is my home the right kind of home, for a rabbit?

 Just like most babies of any species, they chew on practically anything they can get their teeth on.
 There are two reasons for this: chewing helps build strong jaw muscles; chewing is how bunnies learn about their world.

 Adult rabbits usually don’t chew as much as youngsters do, and when they do, they chew primarily because it is fun or because something tastes good, so young rabbits tend to be more destructive than adults.

 Prior to puberty, most baby rabbits seem to be willing to let a person do almost anything with them, although they are, of course, high energy creatures, and refuse to be held for very long.
 Puberty hits between 2½ and 3½ months.

 Males may seem “aggressively friendly,” seeking out anything that moves…and even things that don’t…to vent their sexual frustrations on.
 This is often misinterpreted as friendliness, but it can also result in the surprise of teeth and claws buried in flesh so the rabbit can hang on while giving the object of his affection “what for.”

 Females may become very grumpy when puberty hits.
 We think of this as “Bunny PMS.”
 Unfortunately, it tends to last until the female is spayed.
 Rabbits should be spayed or neutered as early as is feasible if they are to be house rabbits.
 This is for both behavioral and health reasons.

 As teenagers, rabbits are highly energetic.
-Easily bored, they turn everything into an object of fun.
-Litter (and everything deposited in it) is thrown across the room as rabbits practice their digging skills.
-Towels, wood, and plastics are chewed up.
+Easily bored, they may turn everything into an object of fun.
+Litter (and everything deposited in it) may be thrown across the room as rabbits practice their digging skills.
+Towels, wood, and plastics may be chewed up.
 Within hours, a rabbit can turn a neat, clean bunny space into a shambles.